gretagh93/interDiaBetGPT/README.md

 The idea of this project is to develop a Telegram interface utilizing ChatGPT, capable of answering complex questions about statistical data related to diabetes.

-To do it, we use Iris IntegratedML and large lenguage model ChatGPT.
+To achieve this, we use Iris IntegratedML and the large language model ChatGPT.

-With Iris IntegratedML we trained a ML model.
+With Iris IntegratedML, we trained a machine learning (ML) model.

-During the model validation process we have seen that the variance, R2, etc. metrics were not good.
-We have created other models by varying the number of columns used and reducing the diabetes values to (0 --> the patient does not have diabetes, 1--> the patient has diabetes).
-We finally got the 'DiabetesModelValidate31' model, which had the best probability metric statistics.
-Finally we have created a persistent field in the 'ValidateDataDiabetes' table that contains the result of the prediction for each row.
-This last table is the table on which we perform the SQL queries to answer the questions made by the user.
+During the model validation process, we observed that the variance, R2, and other metrics were not satisfactory.
+As a result, we created additional models by varying the number of columns used and reducing the diabetes values to binary (0 represents patients without diabetes, and 1 represents patients with diabetes).
+Eventually, we obtained the 'DiabetesModelValidate31' model, which exhibited the best probability metric statistics.
+Additionally, we created a persistent field in the 'ValidateDataDiabetes' table that contains the prediction results for each row.
+This table serves as the basis for performing SQL queries to answer user questions."

 To build the Docker image:
 docker build -t hackathon-app .